sjmikler/progress-table/README.md

 [![PyPi version](https://img.shields.io/badge/dynamic/json?label=latest&query=info.version&url=https%3A%2F%2Fpypi.org%2Fpypi%2Fprogress-table%2Fjson)](https://pypi.org/project/progress-table)
 [![PyPI license](https://img.shields.io/badge/dynamic/json?label=license&query=info.license&url=https%3A%2F%2Fpypi.org%2Fpypi%2Fprogress-table%2Fjson)](https://pypi.org/project/progress-table)

 Lightweight utility to display the progress of your process as a pretty table in the command line.
+Alternative to TQDM whenever you want to track metrics produced by your process.

 ![example](https://github.com/gahaalt/progress-table/blob/main/images/progress-table-example.png?raw=true)

-Designed to monitor machine learning experiments, but can be used for anything.
+Designed to monitor machine learning experiments, but can be used for any metrics-producing process.
-Allows you to quickly see what is going on.
+Allows you to quickly see what's going on with your process.
-Increases readability and cuteness of your command line logging.
+Increases readability and simplifies your command line logging.

-## Features

-* Displaying pretty table in the terminal
-* Progress bar embedded into the table
-* Exporting data as lists, numpy arrays or pandas dataframes
-* Built-in basic data aggregation: `sum` and `mean`

 ## Purpose